 (b) the singular includes the plural and vice versa;

-(d) a reference to a party is to a party to the Agreement and a reference to a party to a document includes the party’s executors, administrators, successors and permitted assigns and substitutes;
+(c) a reference to a party is to a party to this Agreement and includes the party’s executors, administrators, successors or permitted assignee or novatee;

-(i) a reference to monetary amounts is in New Zealand dollars; and
+(g) a reference to monetary amounts is in New Zealand dollars; and

 (a) the Services; and

-4.4 If you wish to terminate access to the Services before or at the end of the Trial Period you must:
+4.1.3 If you wish to terminate access to the Services before or at the end of the Trial Period you must:

 (a) notify us in writing before the end of the Trial Period; and

 (b) ensure that your MX Record is removed from the SMX Domain.